EshitaShukla/Paint_Application/README.md

 # Paint_Application
-Creating a basic paint application using Canvas
+Creating a basic paint application that lets you draw shapes and, lets you paint using Canvas